hagerkhaledabdelmonem/Breast_Cancer_Prediction/README.md

 These cells usually form tumors that can be seen via X-ray or felt as lumps in the breast area.
 The key challenges against its detection are how to classify tumors into malignant (cancerous) or benign (non-cancerous).
+### There is a prediction of each classification models as an input

 ## Steps: